5 Brand-Defining Factors Businesses Need to Focus On in 2023

 Have you ever picked up a book because of its intriguing cover?
 The most likely response is “yes”.
 It’s only human to value the freedom that enables us to make choices that we believe accurately represent our unique set of interests.
 Savvy brand managers are aware of this fact, and they exploit it to influence customer choices.

 It is not a secret that brands can influence buyers’ decisions by catering to their “self-image”.
-Companies use different kinds of advertisements to portray idealized versions of customers, exemplifying the states of contentment and ways of living that they want to promote.
+Companies use different kinds of advertisements to portray idealized versions of customers, exemplifying the states of contentment and ways of living they want to promote.
 Consumers’ perceptions and associations with a brand are crucial for its ability to influence their actions.

 For instance, a great example is Warby Parker.
 They’re more than a retailer of high-quality eyeglasses as they’ve set themselves up as a challenger to the monopolized and overpriced eyewear market.
 Clients are encouraged to join the brand’s “movement.”